sharanya-b1/Human-Activity-Recognition/README.md

 ### Misc.
 1) The ``script.py`` file only runs on the full feature dataset but the partial feature models have been included in the submission.

-2) The training folder contains the notebooks for video classification on UCF and other models which we have explored.
+2) The training folder contains the notebooks for other models which we have explored.

 3) ``requirements.txt`` contains the requirements for only the main project (on the PAMAP2 dataset)

 4) The PAMAP2 dataset can be downloaded at - https://drive.google.com/drive/folders/114oSmTfKEnTmaXk9hdVPMdXs1KbZIrxY?usp=share_link

-5) The UCF50 dataset can be downloaded at - https://drive.google.com/drive/folders/1V4QvWDL1xv99dYymLFrqmkumdE0PEW17?usp=share_link

-6) The HAR dataset can be downloaded at - https://iiitaphyd-my.sharepoint.com/personal/sharanya_b_students_iiit_ac_in/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fsharanya%5Fb%5Fstudents%5Fiiit%5Fac%5Fin%2FDocuments%2FSMAI%2DS23%2DProjectFiles%2FUCI%20HAR%20Dataset%2Ezip&parent=%2Fpersonal%2Fsharanya%5Fb%5Fstudents%5Fiiit%5Fac%5Fin%2FDocuments%2FSMAI%2DS23%2DProjectFiles&ga=1
+5) The HAR dataset can be downloaded at - https://iiitaphyd-my.sharepoint.com/personal/sharanya_b_students_iiit_ac_in/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fsharanya%5Fb%5Fstudents%5Fiiit%5Fac%5Fin%2FDocuments%2FSMAI%2DS23%2DProjectFiles%2FUCI%20HAR%20Dataset%2Ezip&parent=%2Fpersonal%2Fsharanya%5Fb%5Fstudents%5Fiiit%5Fac%5Fin%2FDocuments%2FSMAI%2DS23%2DProjectFiles&ga=1

-7) The HMDB51 dataset can be downloaded at - https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/

-8) The ``Extra Experiments`` in the training folder contains the python notebooks for the other experiments we have performed.
+6) The ``Extra Experiments`` in the training folder contains the python notebooks for the other experiments we have performed.

-9) The SVM model has not been included in ``script.py`` as it requires extra preprocessing steps.
+7) The SVM model has not been included in ``script.py`` as it requires extra preprocessing steps.
 It can be viewed in the ipynb file in the training folder.